-The most dangerous time for a person in an abusive relationship is when and after they leave.
+The most dangerous time for a woman in an abusive relationship is when and after she leaves.20

-The following safety tips will help to keep you and your children safe.
+The following safety tips will help to keep you and your children safe.21

-Get support from an Indigenous women's group, women's and gender diverse group, or an advocate and ask them to help you through your situation.
+Get support from an Aboriginal women's group, women's group, or an advocate and ask them to help you through your situation.
 This could mean asking them to help you figure out child custody, what to do about the home you left, or going to the police.

-Do not tell them your location.
-You may want to consider blocking their phone number, or getting a new phone and/or phone number.
+Do not tell him your location.
+You may want to consider blocking his phone number, or getting a new phone and/or phone number.
 Also, be sure to change any services you share with your ex-partner, such as a joint cell phone plan, cable, or hydro.
-Consider deleting and blocking them from social media, such as on Facebook, Twitter, and Instagram.
+Consider deleting and blocking him from social media, such as on Facebook, Twitter, and Instagram.